kalabox/kalabox/README.md

 ## Sharing

 Right now Kalabox uses syncthing for sharing.
 Syncthing is a nifty p2p client written in Go that works kind of like a bi-directional auto rsync.
-What this means
+Currently this is in a "stubbed out" state.
+When you start an app you will get a folder in `~/kalabox/code/<APPNAME>` which is where you should put your code.
+If you override the `codeRoot` in the global config then you will want to check that directory instead.

 ## Apps